okultysta/Game-of-Life/README.md

 This JavaFX application implements the famous simulation "Game of Life" in a form of desktop application.

 Features:
-- Board with choosable dimensions with cells interactive on-click
+- Board with choosable dimensions with cells interactive on-click (changeable state (alive-dead) of the cell)
 - three fillment levels
-- Saving/Reading the board to/from file and database
+- saving/reading/deleting the board to/from file and database
+-
 - two language versions : English and Polish
+- Docker support for database

 Technological stack: